Gilles Deleuze: Career

 Deleuze passed the agrégation in philosophy in 1948, and taught at various lycées (Amiens, Orléans, Louis le Grand) until 1957, when he took up a position at the University of Paris.
 In 1953, he published his first monograph, Empiricism and Subjectivity, on David Hume.
-This monograph was based on his 1947 DES (diplôme d'études supérieures) thesis, roughly equivalent to an M.A. thesis, which was conducted under the direction of Jean Hyppolite and Georges Canguilhem.
+This monograph was based on his 1947 diplôme d'études supérieures (DES) thesis, roughly equivalent to an M.A. thesis, which was conducted under the direction of Jean Hyppolite and Georges Canguilhem.
 From 1960 to 1964, he held a research fellow position at the Centre National de Recherche Scientifique.
 During this time he published the seminal Nietzsche and Philosophy (1962) and befriended Michel Foucault.
 From 1964 to 1969, he was a professor at the University of Lyon.
 In 1968, Deleuze defended his two DrE dissertations amid the ongoing May 68 demonstrations; he later published his two dissertations under the titles Difference and Repetition (supervised by Gandillac) and Expressionism in Philosophy: Spinoza (supervised by Alquié).

 In 1969, he was appointed to the University of Paris VIII, an experimental school organized to implement educational reform.
 This new university drew a number of well-known academics, including Foucault (who suggested Deleuze's hiring) and the psychoanalyst Félix Guattari.
 Deleuze taught at Paris VIII until his retirement in 1987.